North Carolina Medical Malpractice Caps: Are They Constitutional?

 The Florida Case — North Broward Hosp. v.
 Kalitan

 As recently reported, the Florida Supreme Court declared unconstitutional medical malpractice damages caps that had been in place in Florida since 2003.
 See North Broward Hosp. v.
 Kalitan, 219 So.
 3d 49 (Fla.
 Supreme Court 2017).
-In that case, Kalitan underwent surgery in 2007 for carpal-tunnel syndrome.
+In that case, Kalitan underwent surgery in 2007 for the carpal-tunnel syndrome.
 But malpractice during the anesthesia process cut and sliced her esophagus.
 When Kalitan woke up after surgery, she complained of excruciating pain in her chest and back.
 She was given medication and sent home.
 The next day, a neighbor found Kalitan unconscious at her home and she was rushed to the emergency room of a nearby hospital.
-Kalitan was given emergency surgery to repair her esophagus, was placed into a drug-induced coma for several weeks and underwent additional surgeries and intensive therapy to begin eating again and regain mobility.
+Kalitan was given emergency surgery to repair her esophagus, was placed into a drug-induced coma for several weeks, and underwent additional surgeries and intensive therapy to begin eating again and regain mobility.

 Kalitan filed a lawsuit in 2008 against the North Broward Hospital District and other defendants.
 A jury rendered a verdict for $4 million in non-economic damages, but the amount was reduced by about $2 million because of the caps on non-economic damages under Florida law.